 Okay kids, that's going to do it for now.
 I think we'll celebrate Scott Weiland not currently being in jail by having him and the rest of the Velvet Revolver crew close things out for us with today's, "Song of the Day."

 Thanks for stopping by, everyone.
 It was great to see you, as always.
-Like I said back at the beginning, we should be around for a while, so come back for more randomness soon.
-Until next time, that's today's Clutter, and we are outta here.
+Enjoy the rest of your day, and you're welcome to come back and hang out with us later if you like.
+Otherwise, be good, and we'll see you back here again for more fun soon.
+Until next time, that's today's Clutter, and we hope you won't fall to pieces, but we are outta here.